dmikushin/svg-to-lottie-converter/README.md

-# Antiblanks Image BG Removal Web Service
+# Animo Apps Node JS Web Service Wrapper for the Lottie Files SVG to Lottie Converter
 An API for removing the background from images.

 # Prerequisites